 After you have defined your target customers and what you need to say to them, the strategic, left-brain work is done.
 It is time to unleash the right brain—or the right-brain team—and create intriguing advertising.

-Producing great advertising usually begins with creating an overarching concept, or theme, that reflects your company’s or product’s unique identity and/or benefits.
-Someone at Procter & Gamble decided that the joys and pains of motherhood would be the central concept around which to wrap its corporate advertising, and the brilliant “Thank You, Mom” campaign was born.
+Producing great advertising usually begins with creating an overarching concept, or theme, that reflects your company’s or product’s unique identity.
+It may also showcase key benefits of your company or product.
+Someone at Procter & Gamble decided that the joys and pains of motherhood would be the central concept around which to wrap its corporate advertising.
+Thus, the brilliant “Thank You, Mom” campaign was born.
 Someone at John Deere thought up the pun-based but powerful tagline “Nothing Runs Like A Deere,” and that theme line has threaded through all the company’s advertising for decades.

 What will your core creative concept be?
 An arresting visual?
 A great line?
 A breakthrough idea?
 Open your mind, unleash your imagination and let your inner creative free.
 But remember, concepts you generate need to align with your target customer and your USP.